 - Giving consent to medical care or treatment or making medical decisions in general

-- Making arrangements for purchasing necessities like food, clothes, cars, household items, and other personal items
+- Purchasing necessities like food, clothes, cars, household items, and other personal items

 - Managing finances and bank accounts

-The selection of a guardian is an extremely important task.
-People with ties to the ward are preferred as proposed guardians by courts.
-These include:
+Selecting a guardian is an important task.
+People with ties to the ward are often proposed guardians.
+These people include:

-- A person designated by the ward -- by legal document or otherwise -- to handle the ward's affairs, before the period of incapacity occurred
+- A person designated by the ward, in a directive or power of attorney, to handle the ward's affairs before the period of incapacity

 - A spouse

-- A state employee or private person familiar with the ward and the incapacity at issue
+- A state employee or private person familiar with the ward and their incapacity

 Removal of a Guardian